 France is moving aggressively in Young Professionals

-- 434 invitations already issued with 1,602 spots still available and only 87 candidates in the pool.
+- 743 invitations have already been issued, with 1,453 spots still available and 84 candidates in the pool.

 - This is one of the clearest signs of a low-congestion pathway where eligible candidates may receive invitations quickly, assuming job offers are valid and meet program rules.